The n100 Google update: why rank tracking just got expensive

 Do not scrape Page 2 unless Page 1 indicates you might be on Page 2.

-- Strategy: If Page 1 is weak, your chance of ranking on Page 2 is higher.
+- If Page 1 is weak, your chance of ranking on Page 2 is higher.
 Crawl it.
 If Page 1 is solid, stop.

-2. Use “High-Efficiency” endpoints
+2. Use high-efficiency endpoints

-- Mobile Light: Specialized endpoints for low-bandwidth devices sometimes return different structures.
+- Mobile Light: specialized endpoints for low-bandwidth devices sometimes return different structures.

-- Images/News: Vertical-specific searches sometimes still respect deeper pagination parameters.
+- Images/News: vertical-specific searches sometimes still respect deeper pagination parameters.

-3. Shift to “Share of Voice”
+3. Shift to “share of voice”

-This is the strategic pivot.
+The strategic pivot.
 Stop obsessing over Position #47.
 Start tracking Pixel Share of Voice on Page 1.

 The cloro advantage